Deming 14 Points explained

-This article describes Deming’s 14 points for Management by William Edwards Deming in a practical way.
-After reading you will understand the definition and basics of this powerful management tool.
+Deming 14 Points for Management: This article describes the Deming 14 Points for Management by William Edwards Deming in a practical way.
+After reading you will understand the definition and basics of this management tool.
+Enjoy reading!

 William Edwards Deming indicates that every company – large or small, serving or producing, profitable or non-profit – always deals with universal knowledge.
 Deming calls this profound knowledge, which penetrates a company from the outside.
 That leads to transformation, where the sitting management needs to be open to.

 According to William Edwards Deming, the system of profound knowledge is made up of four components through which the world is looked at simultaneously.

 These components function as lenses through which we see, and all four are related to each other:

 - The concept of variation and knowledge about this